stevenpelley/python-concurrency-playground/README.md

 unregistered from all channels when completed.
 Other coroutines will still find the `Select` in channel queues.
 However, they will immediately see that it is completed and simply ignore and dequeue it.

+#### Optimizations
+make `completed` an atomic ref, or else separate it into an atomic bool and a separate field indicated the channel and operation.

+regarding asyncio there should be no need to acquire channel locks.
+There is no await until awaiting Condition.wait.
+And so I think even the `Select` locks are unnecessary as everything before and everything after the wait will already be atomic (as there is no awaiting) and Condition.wait releases the lock anyways.

+### Channel methods:
++ __init__(self, size: int=0)
++ close() - may not add any more senders.
+Any read once there is no more buffered data or queued sender returns `Closed`

+### Operation:
+An enum/union with at least the following:
++ Send(Channel, Value, ignore_on_closed=False)
++ Get(Channel, ignore_on_closed=False)
+Where ignore_on_closed indicates that this Operation will never be selected if it is closed (or closed and empty in the case of a Get).

+### Select methods:
++ __init__(self, operation...: Operation)
++ async select() -> SendResult(channel, operation) | GetResult(channel, operation, value) | Closed(channel, operation) - note that Closed needs an operation as you may have a select that sends and gets from the same closed channel and we need to pick one.
++ add(operation) - useful when using the same `Select` in a loop
++ remove(operation) - useful when using the same `Select` in a loop